ngageoint/hootenanny-ui/CONTRIBUTING.md

-To verify a bug fix (or test a new feature), use the [master deployment](http://preview.ideditor.com/master/) (http://preview.ideditor.com/master/), which is updated every 10 minutes with the latest code and translation strings.
+To verify a bug fix (or test a new feature), use the [master deployment](http://preview.ideditor.com/master/) (http://preview.ideditor.com/master/), which is updated every 10 minutes with the latest code and translations strings.

 The deployments on openstreetmap.org and http://preview.ideditor.com/release/ are updated only with stable releases.
 Issues that are marked fixed in the tracker may still be present.